TF2SR/TF2SR-Wiki/docs/tutorials/WIP/keybind-guide.md

 **Grenade / Ordinance:** Holding Q while switching strafe directions or pressing forward is usually very uncomfortable to hold.
 Common options for grenade binds are mouse side buttons, middle mouse button, a key reachable on your left thumb like space.
 This is an important bind to be comfortable with, since movement while holding grenades is important for many strats throughout the run.

-**Use hold crouch instead of toggle:** Without crouch hold, basic slide hopping requires re-toggling crouch after every hop since the jump uncrouches you automatically.
+**Use hold crouch instead of toggle:** Without hold crouch, basic slide hopping requires re-toggling crouch after every hop since the jump uncrouches you automatically.
 Technically doable, but much more tedious over thousands of slide hops throughout the game.

 TODO: Viddy demonstrating toggle crouch slide hopping behaviour